Jonathan463/ClusteredData_Warehouse/README.md

 __REPOSITORY:__
 The source code and related files for the ClusteredData Warehouse project can be found in the GitHub repository: https://github.com/Jonathan463/ClusteredData_Warehouse

+__MAKEFILE:__
+A Makefile is provided to streamline the process of running the application, cleaning, building and starting.
+Some available commands include:

+- make remove: Remove Docker images with "clustered_data_warehouse" in their name

+- make build: Build the Maven project using the Maven Wrapper

+- make start: Start Docker Compose with the "--remove-orphans" option

 By the Scrum team at Bloomberg | August 18, 202